 Facilitating a more efficient generation of highly productive, more resilient crop varieties ensures that poor smallholder farmers can increase production in the context of pest and disease pressure and climate change, mitigating the risk of crop losses and securing their investment.

 More than 23.1 million people (4.7 million households) are projected to benefit from higher-yielding vitamin A-rich cassava and orange-flesh sweetpotato.

 Improved access to tools, technologies and shared services enables breeding programs to increase their efficiency to deliver more productive and nutrient-dense crops.

 More than 2.5 million women producers (and 3.4 million women and girls in adopting households) are projected to benefit from high-yield fast cooking beans and orange-flesh sweet potato.

 Efficient generation of gender-aware varieties increases wealth and nutrition of disadvantaged communities.

 |CLIMATE ADAPTATION & MITIGATION

-Accelerated genetic gains, or crop improvement, enables breeding programs to efficiently respond to climate change pressures, including through resistance to pests and diseases exacerbated by changing conditions.
+Accelerated genetic gains or crop improvement enable breeding programs to efficiently respond to climate change pressures, including through resistance to pests and diseases exacerbated by changing conditions.
 Increased productivity under adverse conditions ultimately contributes to feeding more people while reducing per capita resource use.

 |ENVIRONMENTAL HEALTH & BIODIVERSITY